cyberbotics/webots-doc/guide/road.md

 A simple and customizable roads intersection, all the road are crossing at the same point and equally separated in orientation.

+> **Note**: The PROTO file of this object is located at 'projects/objects/road/protos/RoadIntersection.proto'.

 ### Field Summary

 - `name`: could contain the road intersection name